 OAuth 2.0 Authorization Code with PKCE allows for greater control over an application’s scope, and authorization flows across multiple devices.
 OAuth 2.0 allows you to pick specific fine-grained scopes which give you specific permissions on behalf of a user.

 To enable OAuth 2.0 in your App, you must enable it in your’s App’s authentication settings found in the App settings section of the developer portal.

 If you are requesting the following fields, OAuth 1.0a User Context or OAuth 2.0 Authorization Code is required:

-To work with any Twitter API v2 endpoints, you must have an approved developer account, set up a Project within that account, and created a developer App within that Project.
+To work with any Twitter API v2 endpoints, you must sign up for a developer account, set up a Project within that account, and created a developer App within that Project.
 Your keys and tokens within that developer App will work for these timelines endpoints.

 Every day, many thousands of developers make requests to the Twitter API.
 To help manage the volume, rate limits are placed on each endpoint that limits the number of requests that every developer can make on behalf of an app or on behalf of an authenticated user.

 There are different rate limits applied for these endpoints depending on which authentication method is being used.
-The app-level rate limits apply to an App making requests using OAuth 2.0 Bearer Token, whereas the user-level rate limit applies to requests being made on behalf of the specific authorizing user using OAuth 1.0a User Context.
+The app-level rate limits apply to an App making requests using OAuth 2.0 App-Only, whereas the user-level rate limit applies to requests being made on behalf of the specific authorizing user using OAuth 1.0a User Context.
 These two rate limits are based on the frequency of requests within a 15-minute window.